 - How do I care for my knives?

 - Check out other great recipes, and tips and tricks for Easy, Effortless Entertaining from AWG Private Chefs

 You don't need a huge set of 10 or 15 knives to accomplish most home kitchen tasks!

-No matter if you are a Certified Master Chef or an avid or beginner home cook, having the right knife to do the selected task at hand makes all of the difference in the world on getting the cutting job at hand done right, safely, reduce fatigue, and the potential for repetitive stress injuries.
+No matter if you are a Certified Master Chef or an avid or beginner home cook, having the right knife to do the selected task at hand makes all of the difference in the world on getting the cutting job at hand done right, safely, reducing fatigue, and the potential for repetitive stress injuries.

 Many people will select a block set of knives that has 8 or 10 different sizes and types of knives in it.
 Some of these knife sets can cost several hundred dollars upwards to over a thousand.
-Do you really need 3 different sizes of the same style of blade?
+Do you really need 3 different sizes of the same style of the blade?

 Believe it or not, the answer is a resounding no.